poseidon/matchbox/examples/README.md

 * [Torus Storage](../Documentation/torus.md)
 * [Lab Examples](https://github.com/dghubble/metal)

+## Autologin

+Example profiles pass the `coreos.autologin` kernel argument.
+This skips the password prompt for development and troubleshooting and should be removed **before production**.

 ## SSH Keys

-Most examples allow `ssh_authorized_keys` to be added for the `core` user as machine group metadata.
+Example groups allow `ssh_authorized_keys` to be added for the `core` user as metadata.
+You might also include this directly in your Ignition.

     # /var/lib/bootcfg/groups/default.json
     {